arssivka/naomech/README.md

   $ ssh nao@your.nao.ip
   $ mkdir naomech
   ```
 6. Now you can build the project.
-For that you need to run script naomech/tools/scripts/install.sh with parameters:
+For that you can run the script naomech/tools/scripts/install.sh with parameters:
   - --ip IP of your Nao
   - --sources-path Path to source files
   - -b Path where project will be built